 After you’ve confirmed your account, it's time to get down to business.
 Planning business!

-1. Tell Us A Little About You
+2. Tell Us A Little About You & Take Our Assessment

 In an effort to personalize your Everplan we give you a bunch of scenarios.
 For example: “I recently had a child,” “I’m about to have surgery,” or “I’m caring for my aging parents.”
 We also have generic choices like “I need to get organized but don’t know where to start” and “I don’t know why I’m here.”

+This flows into our assessment, with more specific questions about the planning you’ve done.
 Don’t worry if you haven’t done anything yet.
 Most people haven’t, which is why we created Everplans in the first place.
 The fact that you’re doing it now is what’s important.

 4. Visit Your Dashboard

 This is where the magic begins to happen.
 Can’t you feel it?
 (No?
 Well, give it some time because we know it’s there.)

 Your Command Center is broken into three parts:

 This is where you see your checklist with all the things that make up a complete Everplan.
 Sections include My Life, Health & Medical, Financial, Legal, Eldercare and After I'm Gone.
 Click on any of the items and starting filling in your information.
 You can also find your specific “To-Do Next” on the page, which is where we offer suggestions on where you should get started.